-The Government Publishes ‘A Fairer Private Rented Sector’James Trafford
+The Government Publishes ‘A Fairer Private Rented Sector’fjpinvestment

 A government white paper aimed at improving the rights and conditions of millions of tenants in the private sector, titled ‘a fairer private rented sector’ has now been published.
 The white paper on a fairer private rented sector, which was published on June 16, 2022, will aim to ensure that millions of families have safe, well-maintained housing.

 - The new strategy for renter reform will stop the unfairness of inadequate and unfit homes and help safeguard renters from the growing expense of living.

 - Section 21 “no-fault” evictions will be prohibited, and the Decent Homes Standard (social housing) will be expanded to include the private rental sector.